France rebuffs China after warnings to lawmakers over Taiwan visit

 China's ambassador in February sent a letter to Alain Richard, the head of the Senate's Taiwan Friendship Group, expressing his concern about the visit this summer.
 He urged that no meetings take place that could harm Franco-Chinese ties.

-China says Taiwan is part of "one China", and that this principle must be accepted by any country with which it has diplomatic relations.
+China says democratic Taiwan is part of "one China", and that this principle must be accepted by any country with which it has diplomatic relations.
+Taiwan's government rejects Beijing's sovereignty claims.

 The letter was leaked to French media with various accounts describing how Richard - a former defence minister under President Jacques Chirac - was outraged after receiving the correspondence.
 Richard has previously travelled to Taiwan in his existing role.